banneddb/banneddb/README.md

 I’m a Computer Science student who enjoys building end-to-end systems that can be scaled and shipped.
 I enjoy learning new technologies and applying them to improve and scale my projects.
 In my free time, I work on projects that aim to solve real problems and have a meaningful impact.

 Currently focused on:
-- Full-stack development (React, APIs, databases, system design)
+- Back-end development (APIs, databases, system design)
 - Algorithms & data structures
 - Cloud fundamentals and distributed systems
 - Anything that involves computers that I can learn!